Economic history of Sweden: Age of Liberty (1718–1773)

-Agricultural revolution and protoindustrialization (1790–1815)
+Agricultural revolution and proto-industrialization (1790–1815)

-During the period 1790-1815 Sweden experienced two parallel economic movements: an agricultural revolution with larger agricultural estates (land reclamation - Enclosure Act of Sweden), the crown transferring areas to private farmers, new crops and farming tools and a commercialization of farming, and a protoindustrialisation, with small industries being established in the countryside and with workers switching between agricultural work in the summer season and industrial production in the winter season.
+During the period 1790-1815 Sweden experienced two parallel economic movements: an agricultural revolution with larger agricultural estates (land reclamation - Enclosure Act of Sweden), the crown transferring areas to private farmers, new crops and farming tools and a commercialization of farming, and a proto-industrialisation, with small industries being established in the countryside and with workers switching between agricultural work in the summer season and industrial production in the winter season.
 This led to economic growth benefiting large sections of the population and leading up to a consumption revolution starting in the 1820s.
 It also led to rapid demographic increase.

 The early division of labor resulted in household handicraft being largely restricted to the region's natural geographic resource.
 The "town economic policy" of the 17th century banned rural trade for the purpose of drawing a clear line between the urban and rural economics.
 Craft and industrial production were regarded as urban source of livelihood, therefore centralized manufacturing were preferred.
-This thus paved way to the first industrial revolution of Sweden in the early 19th century.
+This thus paved way to the Industrial Revolution of Sweden in the early 19th century.

 Early Industrialization, regional specialization and institutional changes (1815–1850)

-In the period 1815-1850 the protoindustries developed into more specialized and larger industries.
+In the period 1815-1850 the proto-industries developed into more specialized and larger industries.
 This period witnessed increasing regional specialization with mining in Bergslagen, textile mills in Sjuhäradsbygden and forestry in Norrland.
 Several important institutional changes took place in this period, such as free and mandatory public schooling introduced 1842 (as the first country in the world), the abolishment of a previous national monopoly on trade in handicrafts - the skråväsendet - in 1846, and a stock company law in 1848.

-"First" Industrial Revolution; Export growth, railroads and investment take off (1850–1890)
+Industrial Revolution; Export growth, railroads and investment take off (1850–1890)

 During the period 1850-1890 Sweden witnessed a veritable explosion in its export sector, with agricultural crops, wood and steel being the three dominating categories.
 Important institutional changes in this period included the abolishment of most tariffs and other barriers to free trade in the 1850s and the introduction of the gold standard in 1873, linking the Swedish krona at a fixed parity to gold.
 These institutional changes helped the expansion of free trade.

 During this period Sweden's investment quota (investments/GDP) went from 5% to 10%, called take off.
 During this period modern economic growth, with yearly GDP growth of around 2% made its advent in Sweden.
 Large infrastructural investments were made during this period, mainly in the expanding rail road network, which was financed in part by the government and in part by private enterprises.